Neeti Mohan: Early life and background

-In a candid interview with TV host Amin Dhillon that has gone viral with over 400K views, Mohan shared the untold story on how A. R. Rahman discovered her.
+In an interview with TV host Amin Dhillon that had over 400K views, Mohan shared the untold story on how A. R. Rahman discovered her.
 Mohan's sister Shakti was performing as a dancer at a A. R. Rahman show for New Year's Eve in 2006.
 Shakti had called Mohan right before the show and Mohan had wished to speak to Rahman but didn't get a chance.
 Instead she told her sister that one day she would be performing with Rahman and six months later, Mohan was singing with him.
-Mohan had previously met Rahman's manager while she was in Aasma and in 2007, Mohan bumped into him again when he was coming out of the cinema.
-It was at this chance meeting Mohan learned Rahman and his team were auditioning new voices for his USA tour.
+Mohan had previously met Rahman's manager when she was part of the group Aasma and in 2007, Mohan bumped into him again when he was coming out of the cinema.
+It was at this chance meeting Mohan learned Rahman and his team were auditioning new voices for his US tour.
 She recorded a vocal audition, singing "Maya Maya" from the film Guru among other songs.
 After 3 weeks, Mohan got a call from Rahman's manager informing her that Rahman liked her voice and she was picked for the tour.